xfy0032/PCSS-Gobi-3D/README.md

    <img src="./fig/fig4.png" width="70%">
 </p>

+### Code
+ The dataset is designed to facilitate research on cross-domain point cloud semantic segmentation.
+A related study employing this dataset is currently under peer review.
+Upon completion of the review process and subsequent organization, the corresponding source code will be made publicly available.

 ### Contribution
 We encourage contributions from the community to enhance this dataset.
 Whether it involves adding more annotated data, proposing new algorithms, or suggesting improvements, your input is highly valued.

 ### Contact
-For any questions or further information, please contact us at xfy0032@zhejianglab.org.
+For any questions or further information, please get in touch with us at xfy0032@zhejianglab.org or xfy0032@foxmail.com. **Both the dataset and the code will be released free of charge for non-commercial academic research under an appropriate license, to ensure reproducibility and to foster further advancements in the field**.

 ---